Date of Award:

 Average days open for herds surveyed were 122.4 days with a standard deviation of 22.6 days, and a range of 89 to 177 days.
 Several factors were significantly correlated with days open including services per conception, previous calving interval, and missed heats.
 Missed heats accounted for most of the variability in days open with an r2 of .82.

 Lemrick, Steve, "Economic Aspects of Reproductive Problems in Utah and Southeastern Idaho Dairy Herds" (1987).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4066.